renenadorp/Knowledge/Methodologies/ProjectManagement/DnA_Methodology_I.md

 # Phase - Inspiration

 # Phase - Impact
-During this phase a standard approach is applied, which consists of the following workshops
+During this phase a standard approach is applied, which consists a number of workshops per topic.
-1. Strategy
-1. Architecture & Governance
-1.

-0. Pre Workshops
+Before starting these workshops information is collected:
 - In advance, talking to a few key contacts, a stakeholder map is compiled, indicating interest vs influence regarding the overall project.
 - Mission
 - Strategy